enflow/livewire-twig/README.md

 ### >= 4.x.x
 Version 4.xxx supports Livewire 3.

+This version changes from the `{% livewire.component test %}` syntax to the `{% livewire.component 'test' %}` syntax.

-The name argument for {% livewire %} and the other directives is now interpreted as an expression, allowing the use of variables or Twig expressions as a name.
+The name argument for {% livewire.component %} and the other directives is now interpreted as an expression, allowing the use of variables or Twig expressions as a name.
 Note that for this reason a constant name now must be enclosed in quotes.

 ## Installation
 You can install the package via composer: